 Tax relief initiatives approved by the State Legislature in 2007 and constitutional amendments approved by the voters on January 29, 2008, compounded with the unprecedented 2009 and 2010 losses in taxable value across the county have lead to budget gaps of nearly \$2 billion over the last six years.
 Although the property tax roll is forecasted to increase 3.5 percent in FY 2013-14, the fiscal outlooks for the four property tax-supported budgets under the purview of the BCC have been and will continue to be significantly challenged.
-The FY 2012-13 Adopted Budget includes savings in health related expenditures, the targeted use of tourist taxes for a number of eligible County activities, and savings from reorganizational adjustments.
+The FY 2012-13 Proposed Budget includes savings in health related expenditures, the targeted use of tourist taxes for a number of eligible County activities, and savings from reorganizational adjustments.
 This financial forecast assumes that some of these budgetary adjustments are one-time in nature and adjustments are made to take this into account in future years.

-Final property tax roll growth for calendar years 2004, 2005, 2006, and 2007 showed extraordinary increases of 13.4 percent, 18.7 percent, 21.4 percent and 15.4 percent, respectively.
-The final property tax roll for 2008 was 0.09 percent higher, and final tax roll losses for 2009 and 2010 were minus 9.5 and 13.4 percent, respectively.
+Final property tax roll growth for calendar years 2004, 2005, 2006, and 2007 showed extraordinary increases of 13.4 percent, 18.7 percent, 21.4 percent and 15.4 percent respectively.
+The final property tax roll for 2008 was 0.09 percent higher, and final tax roll losses for 2009 and 2010 were minus 9.5 and 13.4 percent respectively.
 For 2011, the final property tax roll experienced a loss 2.76 percent of its value.
 These are unprecedented losses when compared to the historical performance of the County Property Tax Roll over the past 30 years.
-The FY 2012-13 property tax roll experienced an increase of 1.98 percent and for the purpose of this financial outlook, the property tax roll is assumed to grow 3.5 percent each year thereafter.
-The millage rates used to develop the revenue forecast for the property tax supported budgets assume that the FY 2012-13 adopted millage rates are held flat for FY 2013-14 and thereafter.
+FY 2012-13, includes a property tax roll increase of 1.98 percent and for the purpose of this financial outlook, the property tax roll is assumed to grow 3.5 percent each year thereafter.
+The millage rates used to develop the revenue forecast for the property tax supported budgets assume the FY 2012-13 proposed millage rates are held flat for FY 2013-14, and thereafter.

-The General Fund carryover balance for year-end FY 2011-12 is estimated at \$80.7 million.
-The Countywide General Fund Emergency Contingency Reserve balance for FY 2011-12 is estimated at \$52 million, and is expected to grow by earned interest through the end of FY 2012-13.
+The General Fund carryover balance for year-end FY 2011-12 is forecasted at \$81.6 million.
+The Countywide General Fund Emergency Contingency Reserve balance for FY 2011-12 is estimated at \$52 million, and is expected to grow only by earned interest through the end of FY 2012-13.
 The Fire District Emergency Contingency Reserve was fully appropriated to support operations in FY 2010-11.
 As part of this financial outlook, appropriate expenditure allocations have been made to replenish the Countywide Emergency Contingency Reserve to the FY 2008-09 levels in the next several years.
 The Library System sets aside an operating reserve every year equivalent to five percent of its operating expenditures.

-In addition to trying to address service needs for the community, economic trends and federal and state legislation may have a significant impact on the overall County budget.
-Legislation such as potential increases in Medicaid costs, continuing increases in the County's contribution to the State's retirement fund, and policies that increase inmate jail population, can affect the budget tremendously.
-It is expected that the legislature may increase Florida Retirement System rate contributions in the next few years, as a result of actuarial updates and the losses experienced by its investments in the market, unless further plan modifications and/or employee contributions are adopted.
-Increase costs of health care coverage and other unanticipated events may also have an impact.
-Future incorporations and annexations by existing municipalities could also impact the County budget.
+In addition to trying to address service needs for the community, unexpected events and federal and state legislation may have a significant impact on the overall County budget.
+Legislation such as, but not limited to, potential increases in Medicaid costs, continuing increases in the County's contribution to the State's retirement fund, ever increasing costs of providing the appropriate health coverage to our employees, and policies that increase inmate jail population can affect the budget tremendously.
+It is expected that the legislature may increase Florida Retirement System rate contributions in the next few years, as a result of actuarial updates and the losses experienced by its investments in the market, unless plan modifications and/or employee contributions are adopted.
+Future incorporations and annexations by existing municipalities could also impact the UMSA budget.